Approximating $(k,\ell)$-Median Clustering for Polygonal Curves: Simple and Fast - 34- Approximation for - (1,l)- Median

 \section{Simple and Fast \texorpdfstring{$34$-}{34-}Approximation for \texorpdfstring{$(1,\ell)$-}{(1,l)-}Median}

-Here, we present \cref{alg:1l_median_6}, a $34$-approximation algorithm for $(1,\ell)$-median clustering, which is based on the following facts: it is easy to obtain a $3$-approximation to the $(1,\ell)$-median for a given set $T = \{ \tau_1, \dots, \tau_n \} \subset \mathbb{X}^d_m$ of polygonal curves in terms of objective value, i.e., we obtain one of the at least $n/2$ input curves that are within distance $2 \cdot \cost{T}{c^\ast}/n$ to an optimal $(1,\ell)$-median $c^\ast$ for $T$, w.h.p., by uniformly and independently sampling a sufficient number of curves from $T$.
+Here, we present \cref{alg:1l_median_6}, a $34$-approximation algorithm for $(1,\ell)$-median clustering, which is based on the following facts: we can obtain a $3$-approximate solution to the $(1,\ell)$-median for a given set $T = \{ \tau_1, \dots, \tau_n \} \subset \mathbb{X}^d_m$ of polygonal curves in terms of objective value, i.e., we obtain one of the at least $n/2$ input curves that are within distance $2 \cdot \cost{T}{c^\ast}/n$ to an optimal $(1,\ell)$-median $c^\ast$ for $T$, w.h.p., by uniformly and independently sampling a sufficient number of curves from $T$.
+There are at least $n/2$ of these curves by an averaging argument.
 These curves have cost up to $3 \cdot \cost{T}{c^\ast}$ by the triangle-inequality.
-The sample has size depending only on a parameter determining the failure probability and we can improve on running-time even more by using \cref{theo:indyk_median} and evaluate the sample of candidates against another sample of similar size instead of against the complete input.
-Though, we have to accept an approximation factor of $5$ (for $\epsilon = 1$ in \cref{theo:indyk_median}).
-That is indeed acceptable, since we completely ignore the bound on the number of vertices of the center curve, which is a disadvantage of this approach and results in the lower bound of $\cost{T}{c^\ast}$ not necessarily holding (if $\ell < m$).
-To fix this, we simplify our candidate sample before evaluating it, using an efficient minimum-error $\ell$-simplification approximation algorithm, which downgrades the approximation factor to $6+7\alpha$, where $\alpha$ is the approximation factor of the minimum-error $\ell$-simplification.
+The sample has size depending only on a parameter determining the failure probability and we can improve on running-time even more by using \cref{theo:indyk_median} and evaluate the cost of each curve in the sample of candidates against another sample of similar size instead of against the complete input.
+Though, we have to accept an approximation factor of $5$ (if we set $\epsilon = 1$ in \cref{theo:indyk_median}).
+That is indeed acceptable, since we only obtain an approximate solution in terms of objective value and completely ignore the bound on the number of vertices of the center curve, which is a disadvantage of this approach and results in the lower bound of $\cost{T}{c^\ast}$ not necessarily holding (if $\ell < m$).
+To fix this, we simplify the candidate curve that evaluated best against the second sample, using an efficient minimum-error $\ell$-simplification approximation algorithm, which downgrades the approximation factor to $6+7\alpha$, where $\alpha$ is the approximation factor of the minimum-error $\ell$-simplification.